populationgenomics/team-docs/hail.md

 mt.show()                     # just read
 ```

+Another consideration when processing large datasets is the number of partitions your data is divided into.
+If you have all your data in a single partition, each filter or annotation will be run sequentially.
+If your data is divided into a thousand partitions, Hail Query will operate on each partition in parallel, greatly reducing the overall runtime, and reducing the memory required for each individual operation.
+There's no exact right or wrong partition size to aim for, but repartitioning data can be done when checkpointing to allow efficiency gains in downstream operations.
+A useful Zulip thread with syntax on how to repartition a dataset is [here](https://discuss.hail.is/t/best-way-to-repartition-heavily-filtered-matrix-tables/2140)
 ## Hail Batch

 [Hail Batch](https://hail.is/docs/batch/service.html) is a generic job scheduling system: you describe a workflow using a Python API as a series of jobs consisting of Docker container commands, input and output files, and job interdependencies.
 Hail Batch then runs that workflow in GCP using a dynamically scaled pool of workers.